php-http/documentation/docs/discovery.md

 ## HTTP Client Discovery

-This type of discovery finds a HTTPClient implementation.
+This type of discovery finds a HTTP Client implementation.

 ``` php
 use Http\Client\HttpClient;